Scholarship

 Applying for a Burma Star Scholarship

-Applications for the Burma Star Scholarship and Awards must be made through the Burma Star Memorial Fund Director.
-Click here to download the application form.
+Applications for the Burma Star Scholarship and Awards 2023 are now closed.
+Next year's application process will open in June 2024 and must be made through the Burma Star Memorial Fund Director.
+The application form will appear here.
+Please check back next year.

 Who can apply